OpenDataScotland/jkan/_datasets/city+of+edinburgh+council-air+quality+management+areas.md

   national air quality objectives will be achieved throughout the UK by the relevant deadlines.
 If a local authority finds any places where the objectives are not likely to be achieved, it must declare an Air Quality Management Area there.
-This area could be just one or two streets, or it could be much bigger.</span>
+This area could be just one or two streets, or it could be much bigger.</span></p>
-maintainer: City of Edinburgh Council
-notes: <p>DCAT feed</p>
 organization: City of Edinburgh Council
 original_dataset_link: https://city-of-edinburgh-council-open-spatial-data-cityofedinburgh.hub.arcgis.com/maps/cityofedinburgh::air-quality-management-areas
 records: null